This note has been updated to refer to the 2013 ICE Brent Protocol published by ISDA (see Examples of ISDA protocols).

 For further details of the FATCA Protocol, see Legal update, ISDA Publishes 2012 FATCA Protocol for Amending Swap Documents (www.practicallaw.com/7-520-9996).

 For details of how FATCA affects equity derivatives transactions in particular, see Practice note, Equity derivatives: overview (UK): FATCA: implications for equity swaps (www.practicallaw.com/9-504-8361).

-On 8 March 2013, ISDA published its EMIR Non-Financial Counterparty Representation Protocol (EMIR NFC Protocol) together with a standard form Timely Confirmation Amendment Agreement (TCAA).
+On 8 March 2013, ISDA published its EMIR Non-Financial Counterparty Representation Protocol (EMIR NFCR Protocol) together with a standard form Timely Confirmation Amendment Agreement (TCAA).

 Article 11 of EMIR requires counterparties to OTC derivative contracts that cannot be cleared by a central clearing counterparty (CCP (www.practicallaw.com/7-107-5920)) to mitigate their trading risks by using a number of different techniques.
 These techniques are designed to reduce counterparty and operational risks of trading in uncleared OTC derivatives and reflect the protections that would have been provided if the transaction had been centrally cleared.

-The Protocol includes a mechanism for non-financial counterparties (NFCs) to represent:
+The EMIR NFCR Protocol includes a mechanism for non-financial counterparties (NFCs) to represent:

 Their status as NFCs.

 Whether they are below the clearing threshold set out in Article 10 of EMIR (see Practice note, EMIR: requirement to clear OTC derivative contracts through a CCP: The clearing threshold (www.practicallaw.com/7-518-8927)).